logo for pictures-of-cats.org

 In memory of Yeri

-The Traditional Persian cat is making a comeback.
-People are once again realizing that the Traditional Persian is a fine and handsome cat.traditional persian cat yeri People, it seems, are also turning away from the "hyper-breading" of the Persian cat which has resulted in "ultra-typing" (the Ultra or Extreme Persian).Yeri was a fine example of a traditional Persian who shared his life with Daniëlle Rozeboom.
+People, it seems, are also turning away from the “hyper-breading” of the Persian cat which has resulted in “ultra-typing” (the Ultra or Extreme Persian).Yeri was a fine example of a traditional Persian who shared his life with Daniëlle Rozeboom.
 Daniëlle runs Cattery Yeri Shaes, a Traditional Persian cattery.

 The elegant and impressive photography is by Danielle (all photographs this page ©Daniëlle Rozeboom)

-Yeri lived from May 9th 2002 - March 13th 2006.
+Yeri lived from May 9th 2002 – March 13th 2006.
 His nicknames were Yeri, Yeribeer and IJsbeertje.
-He was a Copper Eyed White Traditional Persian/Doll Face and, for me, a truly fantastic cat.
+He was a Copper Eyed White Traditional Persian/Doll Face and for me, a truly fantastic cat.

 As Deniëlle says, no point of view is necessarily 100% correct.
 There is always a counter viewpoint.
 So one cannot say that one breed is better than the other.
-Some people prefer an "extreme" Persian and some a traditional Persian cat.
-One thing for sure Persians are one of the most popular pedigree cat in the USA, ranking 5th as at August 2008 - this may change see current results (opens in a new window).
-Note: about 75% of the people who visit this site and vote prefer the traditional appearance (see Persian cats).traditional persian cat yeri
+Some people prefer an “extreme” Persian and some a traditional Persian cat.
+One thing for sure Persians are one of the most popular pedigree cat in the USA, ranking 5th as at August 2008 – this may change see current results (opens in a new window).
+Note: about 75% of the people who visit this site and vote prefer the traditional appearance (see Persian cats).

 I think too that almost everyone will agree that Yeri was a very impressive looking cat (with a fine temperament).
 The appearance is not everything though and if we are to be guided on what is the preferred viewpoint on breeding the starting point must be the health of the cat followed by the character.
 Since the wild cat "came in from the cold" and domesticated him/herself we owe a duty towards this fellow creature to behave responsibly towards him.
 I'm sure everyone agrees with that.